Warkanlock/warkanlock.github.io/_posts/2023-12-10-on-time-and-alphabets.md

 As matter alphabets allow us to produce noise, we will be in a complex non-redundant situation.
 Despite this, humans need a more robust communication system with historical characteristics.

-Will new empires reign without words?
-New empires will not use letters but tokens.
+Will new empires reign without words?.

-Still, laws across intersectional domains will be the kings & queens of the physical world.
+Still, grammatical rules across intersectional domains will be the kings & queens of the physical world.

 A mathematical language that put us closer to a God.
 A logical one.